What a property manager does is more than most expect. And yes, it’s more than only fixing leaky pipes and chasing down monthly rent payments.

 “Whereas if you have (an investor) from out of state that doesn’t know what material costs are or what the local rate for labor is, you could be overcharged.
 So you’ve got that added layer of benefit in having someone looking at those estimates, and making sure that we’re treating the property as our own and that we’re looking at each expense and the best benefit of the owner.”

 In the case that something happens at your property, you can anticipate receiving:

-Eventually, tenants move out.
-If your tenant moves out and you plan on renting again, there are a few things that need to happen and fast.
+Eventually, residents move out.
+If your resident moves out and you plan on renting again, there are a few things that need to happen and fast.
 After all, the longer your house sits empty, the longer you aren’t making money.

 As property managers, we call this “the turn.”
-This is the time to get the property ready for another tenant to move in.
+This is the time to get the property ready for another resident to move in.

 There are some critical steps to completing a turn – from move-out to move-in – that you’ll need to tackle (unless you have a property manager).
 You can expect your property manager to:

 “Our leasing team does a phenomenal job.
-They are fielding all of the calls and emails daily, and keep a good pulse on what tenants are looking for, and what zip codes have more price-conscious tenants.
-In those situations, we’re able to make recommendations to owners to place a high-quality tenant, faster.”
+They are fielding all of the calls and emails daily, and keep a good pulse on what residents are looking for, and what zip codes have more price-conscious residents.
+In those situations, we’re able to make recommendations to owners to place a high-quality resident, faster.”

 Other benefits to having a property manager at this phase of your property:

 Custom Comp Reports: “We are able to produce comp reports and send our owners a very detailed report showing how their home compares to others, and what the recommended rent amount is for the listing rate.
 Also, this report includes competitors within a several-mile radius that are truly comparable.
 It will include details like rent estimates, confidence scores, property vacancy rates, rental benchmarks, and more. ”